top of page

 In the US, diversification efforts are similarly driven by strategic considerations but are implemented through a more fragmented institutional landscape.
 The Biden Administration's 2021 supply chain review (Building Resilient Supply Chains, Revitalizing American Manufacturing, and Fostering Broad-Based Growth) identified CRM as one of four priority supply chain vulnerabilities and recommended a comprehensive set of policy responses, including domestic production incentives, stockpiling, international partnerships, and regulatory reform to accelerate permitting.

 Subsequent legislation has provided substantial funding for diversification initiatives.
 The Bipartisan Infrastructure Law includes over $6 billion for battery supply chains and critical minerals processing.
 The Inflation Reduction Act provides tax credits for domestic production of critical minerals and battery components, as well as incentives for sourcing from the US or free trade agreement partners.
 The CHIPS and Science Act, whilst primarily focused on semiconductors, includes provisions for securing the supply of materials essential to semiconductor manufacturing.
-The Defense Production Act has been invoked to support specific critical mineral projects, providing grants and loan guarantees for mining and processing facilities deemed essential to national security.

 The Trump Administration has maintained and intensified its focus on CRM diversification whilst shifting policy instruments.
-Executive Order 14241 (Immediate Measures to Increase American Mineral Production), issued in March 2025, declared a national energy emergency to accelerate domestic production, activated Defense Production Act authorities, and established the National Energy Dominance Council to coordinate policy.
-The Administration has set a target that 90 per cent of supply for 25 core critical minerals should come from domestic or allied sources by 2030, a more ambitious and explicitly security-framed target than previous diversification goals.
+Executive Order 14241 (Immediate Measures to Increase American Mineral Production), issued in March 2025, declared a national energy emergency to accelerate domestic production, activated Defence Production Act authorities, and established the National Energy Dominance Council to coordinate policy.
+The Administration has set a target that 90% of supply for 25 core critical minerals should come from domestic or allied sources by 2030, a more ambitious and explicitly security-framed target than previous diversification goals.
 Implementation centres on permitting acceleration, direct federal investment through equity stakes, bilateral mineral agreements, and trade measures, including Section 232 investigations into processed critical minerals.

 Despite these policy efforts, diversification faces structural constraints.
 Developing a mine from exploration through permitting to production typically requires 10 to 15 years in the US and the EU, compared to shorter timelines in jurisdictions with less stringent environmental review or more centralised decision-making.
 Processing and refining facilities require access to reliable feedstock, which creates interdependencies between upstream and downstream investments.
 Technical expertise in CRM processing is concentrated in firms and institutions with decades of operational experience, most of which are located in China or allied Asian economies.
 Labour markets in Western economies have limited depth in mining and metallurgical engineering, reflecting decades of underinvestment in these sectors.
+China's pricing power compounds these constraints: the Payne Institute for Public Policy at Colorado School of Mines noted in its 2025 report that lithium, cobalt, and nickel prices have all fallen below the thresholds required to support new capacity outside China, and that current NdPr oxide pricing stands at roughly half of what US mining companies say they need to be profitable, even at scale.

 As a result, diversification strategies often face trade-offs between speed, cost, sustainability, and scale.
 Accelerating project timelines may require regulatory compromises that conflict with environmental or social objectives.
 Achieving cost competitiveness with Chinese supply may require subsidies or trade protection that distort markets and create long-term dependencies on public support.
 Maintaining high environmental and social standards may increase costs and extend timelines, making projects less attractive to private investors.
 Scaling capacity to levels that meaningfully reduce dependence on China requires investment far beyond what has been committed to date, even under the substantial programmes enacted in the US and planned in the EU.